 - determining the right amount of Botox to apply

 Applying too much product is one of the main culprits behind bad Botox.
-This not only impairs facial expressions but also creates unwanted wrinkles in non-treated areas.
+This impairs not only facial expressions but also creates unwanted wrinkles in non-treated areas.

 Also, erroneously high dosages may lead to muscle atrophy over time.
 This will cause the face to look more aged due to the loss of facial volume.